mol3earth/bayleef/docs/index.rst

-usgs
+Bayleef
 ====

-usgs is a Python library for interfacing with the US Geologic Survey's Inventory Service.
+Bayleef is a Python library for interfacing with the US Geologic Survey's Inventory Service.
 The Inventory Service supports a variety of requests for accessing USGS datasets, including searching datasets, downloading data products, and accessing metadata on data products.

 .. note:: All requests require an account with `USGS's EROS service <https://ers.cr.usgs.gov/register/>`_.
 The account must also have Machine to Machine privileges.